The Photographers Guide to Buying a Tripod-New

 Examples of two vastly different tripods, both sold with attached heads.

-B. Buying a Tripod and Head Separately
+Buying a Tripod and Head Separately

 Tripods sold without heads are generally better quality tripods.
 In fact, I recommend everyone consider purchasing tripods in this category as long as your budget will allow it.
 Just remember to add the cost of a tripod head into your budget.